4 Geomorphology

 4.3.2.3 Landform element

 A landform element is the simplest component of a landform, and some landforms are made up of only one element.
 Landform elements are first assigned to a morphological type - one of a series of simple shapes - at the scale of observation.
-These are:
+These are given in Table 4.4 below.

 Table 4.4: Landform Element Morphologies